k911/elektryczny/README.md

-# Elektryczny
+# Elektryczny Theme

 phpbb3 theme
-theme created for private purposes (preview: http://elektryczny.tk/forum/)
+theme created for private purposes (preview: https://elektryczny.tk/forum/)

 tested on phpBB v3.2.0

 `<phpBB>` phpBB3 installation path (where file 'config.php' is located)

-## (optional) Installation
+## Installation

-#### Theme is precompiled you do not have to use this instructions unless you want to make some changes to this theme / fork

 1. Clone this repository to:
 	`<phpBB>/styles/`
 	so your path to stylesheet.css (main css file) should look like:
 	`<phpBB>/styles/elektryczny/theme/stylesheet.css`
+2. That's all.

+## Development

+#### Theme is precompiled you do not have to follow next instructions unless you want to make some changes

-2. Open cmd at directory
+1. Open cmd at directory
 	`<phpBB>/styles/elektryczny/`
-3. Run
+2. Run
 	`npm install`
-4. Then
+3. Then
 	`npm start`
-5. If no errors occured, theme should be ready to use.
+4. If no errors occured, theme should be ready to use.

-## Edit

 - JS files are in:
 	`<phpBB>/styles/elektryczny/src/scripts/`